Dred: A Tale of the Great Dismal Swamp

 Dred: A Tale of the Great Dismal Swamp is the second popular novel from American author Harriet Beecher Stowe.
 It was first published in two volumes by Phillips, Sampson and Company in 1856.
 Although it enjoyed better initial sales than her previous, and more famous, novel Uncle Tom's Cabin, it was ultimately less popular.
-Dred was of a more documentary nature than Uncle Tom's Cabin and thus lacked a character like Uncle Tom to evoke strong emotion from readers.
+Dred was of a more documentary nature whereas Uncle Tom's Cabin had much stronger characters.

 Plot summary

 Dred is the story of Nina Gordon, an impetuous young heiress to a large southern plantation, whose land is rapidly becoming worthless.
 It is run competently by one of Nina's slaves, Harry, who endures a murderous rivalry with Nina's brother Tom Gordon, a drunken, cruel slaveowner.
 Nina is a flighty young girl, and maintains several suitors, before finally settling down with a man named Clayton.
 Clayton is socially and religiously liberal, and very idealistic, and has a down-to-earth perpetual-virgin sister, Anne.